ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </script>
 ```

-There are more ways to do this, but I'm going to leave it here for now.
+There's a better way to do this, but I'm going to leave it here for now.
 Later we're going to learn how to talk between components without props, using the context API.

 ## Component Composition

 You can compose components by nesting them, using snippets which hold content that can be passed as props to components similar to slots, and communicate between components with the context API without props or events.

+### Component Nesting

 To demonstrate how wonderful component composition is in Svelte, let's create an accordion component that can have many accordion items.
 You can create these files inside an `accordion` folder: